google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

 managing life cycle of a Dellicius Query.

 ## Dellicius Query Engine
-Dellicius query is a query language that allows a redfish service to be accessed as a single JSON document.
-The query needs an interpreter and dispatcher to translate query operations into redfish resource requests and dispatch over specific transport interface.
+Dellicius query is a query language that allows a Redfish service to be accessed as a single JSON document.
+The query needs an interpreter and dispatcher to translate query operations into Redfish resource requests and dispatch over specific transport interface.
 Dellicius Query Engine is a logical composition of interpreter, dispatcher and normalizer, responsible for batch processing Redpath queries that are wrapped